Hard work but lots of fun!

 list after that time.
 We highly recommend you register as soon as you get our brochure.

 Last summer we filled up early and had to turn campers down.

 A dorm room, all meals, gymnastics instruction, all our fun recreational

 activities and the opportunity to meet with our Olympic guests.
 Photos and autograph with all!

 How can I register?

-Print out our application and mail it to our Florida national office along with
+Print out our application and mail it to our Florida national office

-your request for our 16 page full-color brochure.
+our new 8 page full-color brochure.